 Can I complete my thesis without the full 3 member committee, or without an outside committee member?

-No. The BSBS HIM coordinator must approve the final thesis and will not sign off on projects that did not involve a proper committee.
+No. The BSBS HUT Liaison must approve the final thesis and will not sign off on projects that did not involve a proper committee.

 THE THESIS PROJECT